julzaza/wildwitchherbs/_posts/2025-07-01-witchs-herbal-starter-kit.md

 ---

-**10 Plants That Have Protected, Poisoned, and Empowered Witches for Centuries**
+**Plants That Have Protected, Poisoned, and Empowered Witches for Centuries**

 **Not every witch wears black.
 Some wear wormwood and carry rue.**
 This is not a list of “gentle herbal allies.”
 These are the real ones — **folk medicine plants**, **poisonous protectors**, and **ritual tools** used in spells, curses, midwifery, and burial rites.